 How many of us have uttered the phrase: “I just don’t have time to read”.
-It’s such a shame when we can’t find time to read for pleasure.
-I know firsthand that finding that time can be a struggle.
+It’s such a shame when we have trouble finding time to read for pleasure.
+I know firsthand that finding that time to read can be a struggle.
 We all have so many things that keep us from reading for pleasure…our children, jobs, housework, and countless other obligations, to some it might even seem pointless to try to find the time.
 I have gone through periods in life where I thought I was too busy to read for pleasure, but I always end up finding the time, even if it’s only for five minutes a day.

 Here’s why I think that finding time to read for pleasure is important:

 - Reading helps you grow and learn.
 That’s right, at any age, opening a book is an education.
 Even if it’s a fluffy love story.
 Reading keeps your brain moving.